kotleni/PomodoroTracker-MP/README.md

-## PomodoroTracker (experimental branch)
+## PomodoroTracker
-This branch contains experimental code of multiplatform desktop and android work time tracker.
+This branch contains experimental code of multiplatform desktop and Android work time tracker.